 Make sure to end your LinkedIn profile summary with a call to action so your profile visitors can make the first move to connect with you.
 For example, you could provide them with information about contacting you or how your services can help them.

-Now that you have been introduced to the how-to part of formulating a LinkedIn summary, let us move on to some helpful tips on what to include in the LinkedIn summary.
+Now that you have been introduced to the how-to part of formulating a LinkedIn bio, let us move on to some helpful tips on what to include in the LinkedIn bio.

 Keep it Concise

 Be sure to keep everything concise and to the point.
 Avoid delving into the nitty-gritty details.
 Remember, this is not your autobiography.
-Besides, no one has time to read a huge text block when scrolling through LinkedIn.
+Besides, no one has time to read a huge text block when scrolling through social media.

 Use SEO Keywords